dragos-tudor/frontend-rendering/README.md

   - the effects run when all html elements are rendered or updated.
   - the initial effects run when each element is unrendered.
 - Performance:
-  - rendering and updating operations have similar performances.
+  - rendering, updating, unrendering operations have similar performances with `React` library.
-  - unrendering operation is 2-times slower [`rendering` library remove each tree element and clean properties, event handlers, internal data].

 ### Modules
 - *high-level modules*: rendering, rendering-components.